 Crystal: A bit Adrian Mole: a black comedy with emotional insight which is hopefully funny, moving, engaging, relatable and inappropriate.
 I want my work to be enjoyable, entertaining and interesting; to feel inclusive as well as insightful with dark humour and some celebrity gossip!

 Desiree: I think my style is quite dark and dry humour.
 This is possibly why I love thrillers.

 What appealed to you about City Academy’s Writers In Residence Programme?

 Crystal: I thrive on a deadline and I needed an incentive, so it will be great to have mentoring and a space to write to just get on and finish the book.
 I’ll really benefit from feedback, advice and encouragement with regular deadlines and input from a writing tutor.
 As my book is quite a difficult subject, I need some guidance and a schedule to work towards.
 I love sharing at Writing Club as it gives me a captive audience.
 It also really helps hearing someone else read it out and reassuring when people laugh at the bits that I think are funny!
 And I benefit from feedback offered by Head of Writing Jon Barton and the other club attendees, as it’s been confidence building.
 My writing is very personal, sometimes it’s my deepest darkest thoughts so it’s interesting to share them with other people.

 Desiree: What appeals to me is the opportunity to grow as a writer.
 I am very competitive with myself and I am always looking for ways to improve.
 My ambition is to write international bestsellers and in order to do so I must continue to challenge my writing so that I can continue to grow.
 I am also getting ready to start my second manuscript, so it will be interesting to apply what I’ve learnt already and what I will learn in the future.

-What advice would you give to anyone applying for the programme?
+What advice would you give to anyone applying for our Writers in Residence programme?